Settle Our Status

 We believe that we should care for our neighbours, wherever they were born and whatever their immigration status.

-We are calling for 'settled status’ for all who call the UK home.
+We are calling for 'settled status’ for all who have made the UK their home.

 Many of us or our neighbours are unable to participate in the economy, our communities or in public life because of lack of immigration status.